 - Teaching English in South Korea

-- If you are interested in changing your life and teach in Korea then fill out the form below:
+- If you are interested in changing your life > Come teach in Korea

 Teaching ESL (English as a Second Language) in Korea is not only a great experience, but compared to other ESL jobs, it also pays really well.
 Cost of living is relatively low in the country, ESL teachers receive fair pay, and many other perks as well (like free accommodation!).

 For this guide, let’s first start with the basics, what type of qualifications do you need, and what type of process should you expect?

 Requirements to Teach English in Korea

 There are several criteria that need to be met before applying to teach in Korea.
 Make sure you qualify to apply before you actually begin the process.
 You don’t want to skip this section only to find out later you couldn’t have applied anyway!
 The visa you are applying to is called an E-2 visa, which permits you to stay within the country based on sponsorship from an employer.
 The visa has to be renewed yearly, either by the same sponsor or a new employer willing to sponsor you.

 In order to teach in Korea, you must have citizenship from one of the following countries:

 Citizenship from any of these recognized English-speaking nation: U.S., U.K., Ireland, Canada, Australia, New Zealand or South Africa.

 In order to teach in Korea, you must have the following educational requirements: